 - The first reason's pretty obvious.
-The queries are sent out by email, which most agents and publishers don't want to receive.
-If Bookblaster is contacting reputable people (a big if--see below), most of the contacts will be viewed as spam.
+The queries are sent out by email, which many agents and publishers don't want to receive.
+This is something that's rapidly changing--I'm guessing that in a few years equeries will be the norm--but as of now, if Bookblaster is contacting reputable people (a big if--see below), most of the contacts will be viewed as spam.

 - There's no information on who runs Bookblaster, or how the agents' and publishers' addresses are gathered.
 So you can't know whether the service has made any effort to vet its lists to ensure only legitimate agents and publishers will be approached.
 Odds are that a good number of amateurs and scammers are mixed in.
 Unlike so many legit agents and publishers, scammers usually don't have any problem at all with email queries--so if you do hear back from agents and publishers as a result of Bookblaster's query campaign, guess what kind they're likely to be.

 - There's nothing on the website about targeting the query campaign to agents and publishers that are appropriate for your book.
 So a lot of the queries will be going to people who won't have any interest.
 Of course, since most of them will be hitting the delete key, this point is probably moot.
 Still, it's one more thing to potentially annoy the recipients.

 - Did I mention that most of the people who get these queries will regard them as spam?
 And guess what--since the emails will appear to be coming from you, you're the one who will get angry requests to be taken off "your" mailing list, and whose ISP will get spam complaints.

 As for all those happy authors...note how the many testimonials conveniently leave out important details, such as the names of agents and publishers.
 Gee.
 Do you suppose they could all be made up?

 There's a similar service for screenwriters: Scriptblaster.
 (Why am I thinking of Mad Max Beyond Thunderdome?)